nategood/commando/README.md

 *Currently installing via Composer is the only option (phar build coming soon).*

-Notice

- - Commando implements ArrayAccess so it acts much like an array when you want to retrieve values for it
- - For "annonymous" (i.e. not a named flag) arguments, we access them based on their numeric index
- - We can access option values in an array via a flags name OR it's alias

 ## Baked in Help

 Commando has automatic `--help` support built in.
 Calling your script with this flag will print out a pretty help page based on your option definitions and Commando settings.
 If you define an option with the alias of 'help', it will override this built in support.